Steve Hamilton (sportsman, born 1934): Minors

-Major League
+Major league pitcher

-Hamilton broke into the Major Leagues as a 26 year-old rookie in 1961.
-He was lanky 6' 6" lefty, who took advantage of his immense NBA-sized wingspan to throw sidearm, creating a particularly difficult angle for left-handed batters.
-A very rare starter, he was mostly a middle relief pitcher during his 12 MLB seasons - though he had a stint as the New York Yankees closer during the 1968 season.
-His best record was 7-2 (.778% win percentage) with New York in 1964, followed by 8-3 (.727%) in 1966.
-His lowest ERA was 1.39 in 1965, then 2.13 in 1968.
+Hamilton broke into the Major Leagues as a 26-year-old rookie in 1961.
+He was a lanky 6' 6" lefty, who took advantage of his immense NBA-sized wingspan to throw sidearm, creating a particularly difficult angle for left-handed batters.
+While an occasional starter, Hamilton was mostly a middle relief pitcher during his 12 MLB seasons – though he had a stint as the New York Yankees' closer during the 1968 season.
+His best won-loss record was 7–2 (.778% win percentage) with New York in 1964, followed by 8–3 (.727%) in 1966.
+Hamilton's lowest ERA was 1.39 in 1965, then 2.13 in 1968.
 In 1963, his first season with the Yankees, he struck out over one batter per inning (63 in 62.1).

-In 421 career games (17 starts, 10 in 1962 alone) from 1961 to 1972 he had a 40–31 record with 42 saves and a 3.05 earned run average.
-He pitched 1 inning during the Yankees 1963 World Series loss to the Los Angeles Dodgers and 2 innings during the Yankees 1964 World Series loss to the St. Louis Cardinals, including 1 save.
-He also pitched in the 1971 NLCS for the San Francisco Giants.
+In 421 career games (17 starts, 10 in 1962 alone), from 1961 to 1972 Hamilton had a 40–31 record with 42 saves and a 3.05 earned run average.
+He pitched one inning during the Yankees 1963 World Series loss to the Los Angeles Dodgers and two innings during the Yankees' 1964 World Series loss to the St. Louis Cardinals, including one save.
+Hamilton also pitched in the 1971 NLCS for the San Francisco Giants.

-His one complete game shutout was on August 5, 1966, against the Cleveland Indians, while pitching for the New York Yankees.
-He gave up 5 hits, walked 1 and struck out 3.
-It was one of only 3 starts he had in the 1966 season.
-Late in his career Hamilton threw what famously became known as "The Folly Floater", a high, slow eephus pitch.
+Hamilton's one complete game shutout was on August 5, 1966, against the Cleveland Indians, while pitching for the New York Yankees.
+He gave up five hits, walked one and struck out three.
+It was one of only three starts Hamilton had in the 1966 season.
+Late in his career, Hamilton threw what famously became known as "The Folly Floater", a high, slow eephus pitch.
 Other pitchers who have thrown a lob pitch include Rip Sewell and Dave LaRoche.

 Playing both sports

 Hamilton pitched a full season in the minors in 1958 before he began his NBA career.
-In the late 1950s both the NBA and MLB seasons were much more compact, with shorter seasons (just 72 games in the NBA, and 154 in MLB), shorter preseasons, and shorter postseasons (much shorter in MLB's case, with only a single round 7-game championship series for each sport, compared to a best-of-3 followed by two rounds of best of 7 in the NBA).
+In the late 1950s both the NBA and MLB seasons were much more compact, with shorter seasons (just 72 games in the NBA, and 154 in MLB), shorter preseasons, and shorter postseasons (much shorter in MLB's case, with only a single round seven-game championship series for each sport, compared to a best-of-3 followed by two rounds of best of 7 in the NBA).

 Hamilton pitched all of the 1958 baseball season for the B-level minor league franchise of the big league Cleveland Indians.
 Its season ended in or before early September, well before the major league did (in order to allow top AAA-level minor league "call-ups" to be added to expanded big league rosters, that rose from 24 to 40 that month).
 Hamilton was not one of them.

-The 1958-59 NBA season began on October 17.
-The 1958 Minneapolis Lakers were swept in the Finals 0-4 by the Boston Celtics, with the last game of the series being played on April 8, 1959.
+The 1958–59 NBA season began on October 17.
+The 1958 Minneapolis Lakers were swept in the finals 0–4 by the Boston Celtics, with the last game of the series being played on April 8, 1959.